aqilsyamil/putra-bus/README.md

 # PutraBus

-For every update done in feature branch, done in dev, please do this:
+For every update done in dev branch, please do this:

 ## API